livianshrawnia/twitter-security-project/README.md

-# BOOKS LIBRARY PROJECT
+# TWITTER SECURITY PROJECT

 ## Description

-An Books Library System built with NodeJs, ExpressJs, Mongoose and MongoDB.
+An Twitter Security System built with NodeJs, ExpressJs, Mongoose and MongoDB.
 This application enable six main different flows or implementations:

-1. Add books to the library.
-2. View books in the library.
-3. Signup for the application.
+1. Signup for the application.
-4. Signin in the application.
+2. Signin in the application.
-5. User can buy upto 2 books from library.
-6. User can view books that he/she brought from the library.
+3. User can create, delete and list own post.
+4. Admin can initiate CRUD of tweets on users behalf.
+5. Admin can edit user details.
+6. Super-admin can approve actions initiated by admin.
+7. Super-admin can view access/action/audit logs.
+8. Super-admin can write custom queries to generate insights
+    - Post frequency of user X within a timeframe
+    - Number of changes requested by Admin Y

 ## Features: